mark-archer/hostlang/README.md

     log "sum of " 1 2 3 : + 1 2 3

     ;;; creating functions ;;;
-    ; create a function which returns "hello world" fn() "Hello World"
+    ; create a function which returns "Hello World!" fn() "Hello World!"

-    ; create a greeting function
+    ; create a greeting function that has two parameters ;   name: which is required and
-    ; it has two parameters, name which is required and ; greeting which is optional and defaults to "Hello" fn(name greeting="Hello")
+    ;   greeting: which is optional and defaults to "Hello" fn(name greeting="Hello")
         + greeting " " name "!"